Why Should You Make Homemade Sauerkraut?

-When the fire hit, we were on mandatory evacuation for two weeks!
-When we were finally let back in, power had not yet been restored (they were installing a new pole because the old one was lying on the ground burnt) and as you can imagine, everything in our refrigerators had to be tossed.
-Out went all the homemade sauerkraut.
+When the Valley Fire hit, we were on mandatory evacuation for two weeks!
+When we were finally let back in, power had not yet been restored (the electric company was installing a new pole because the old one was lying on the ground burnt) and as you can imagine, everything in our refrigerators had to be tossed.
+I had to toss out all the homemade sauerkraut.

-Before I started making sauerkraut, I thought I didn’t like sauerkraut, but I had only had the nasty canned stuff.
+Before I started making sauerkraut, I thought I didn’t like sauerkraut, but I had only had the store-bought canned and jarred variety.
 Fermented homemade sauerkraut is so much better tasting than commercial sauerkraut.
 Give it a try!

 Things you will need: